mykelalvis/FT/Traveller/WORKING/Mongoose/Three Blind Mice/Three Blind Mice.md

 #### Ex Navy Bretton Kilián Vaillancourt 54A945, Age 60, Rank: 1 Able Spacehand

-_Characteristics_ : Strength 5 (-1), Dexterity 4 (-1), Endurance 10 (+1), Intelligence 9 (+1), Education 4 (-1), Social Standing 5 (-1)
+_Characteristics_ : Strength5 (-1), Dexterity4 (-1), Endurance 10 (+1), Intelligence9 (+1), Education4 (-1), Social Standing5 (-1)
-_Homeworld_ : Magash (Deneb 0316 A400976-F) Hi Ht In Na Va Cp _Skills_ : Melee (blade) 3 , Animals (training) 2, Athletics (endurance) 2, Mechanic 2, Discipline 1 , Electronics (comms) 1, Electronics (sensors) 1, Engineer (life support) 1, Engineer (power) 1, Jack-of-All-Trades 1, Vacc Suit 1, Profession (butcher) 0, Streetwise 0 _Equipment_ : Cr 0 (was Cr42,000), Pension: Cr18,000 (currently suspended), blade, mechanical toolkit, 4 ship shares and air/raft (all sold to pay medical bills)
+_Homeworld_ : Magash (Deneb 0316 A400976-F) Hi Ht In Na Va Cp _Skills_ : Melee (blade) 3 , Animals (training) 2, Athletics (endurance) 2, Mechanic 2, Discipline 1 , Electronics (comms) 1, Electronics (sensors) 1, Engineer (life support) 1, Engineer (power) 1, Jack-of-All-Trades 1, Vacc Suit 1, Profession (butcher) 0, Streetwise 0 _Equipment_ : Cr0 (was Cr42,000), Pension: Cr18,000 (currently suspended), blade, mechanical toolkit, 4 ship shares and air/raft (all sold to pay medical bills)
 _Background_ : Bretton Kilián Vaillancourt – a grizzled 60 year old veteran of the Fourth Frontier War (see Library Data) which started when he was 37.
 He was mustered out of the Navy when blinded by starship laser fire; two subsequent treatments to grow replacement eyes have failed to take (which occurs about 1 in 10,000 times) and has consumed all the Credits he'd saved in his career.
 He carries a white stick with wireless earbuds that acts as a radar and gives some sense of surroundings.
 An investigation into a Fourth Frontier War atrocity has brought his name up in connection with being a participant and the Imperial War Crimes Investigation Bureau wants to bring him in.
 They want no possible excuse for the Zhodani to have cause for embarrassing the Imperium.

-Discipline The martial Discipline skill covers self- control, ingrained reflexes and training.
+Discipline The martial Discipline skill covers self-control, ingrained reflexes and training.
 A character with high Discipline is adept at following orders and procedures.
 In game terms, as long as the character is in a situation covered by training, negative DMs may be reduced by an amount equal to the skill.
 This may be done a number of times each day equal to the skill.
 Book 2: High Guard [MgT1], p.

 Profession (butcher)
 The character is skilled in the slaughter and cutting up of animals for sale and/or consumption.
 The Referee may wish to limit how 'alien' a creature can be to be included in this Profession.

 #### Ex Navy Nestine Brümmer 85CA67, Age 44, Rank: 4 Commander

-_Characteristics_ : Strength 8 (+0), Dexterity 5 (-1), Endurance 12 (+2), Intelligence 10 (+1), Education 6 (+0), Social Standing 7 (+0)
+_Characteristics_ : Strength8 (+0), Dexterity5 (-1), Endurance 12 (+2), Intelligence 10 (+1), Education6 (+0), Social Standing7 (+0)
 _Homeworld_ : Maitz (Spinward Marches 2927 A201511-B) Ni
 _Skills_ : Deception 2, Gun Combat (slug) 2, Medic 2, Animals (handling) 1, Discipline 1, Electronics (comms) 1, Electronics (computers) 1, Drive (wheel) 1, Leadership 1, Pilot (any) 1, Recon 1, Tactics (naval) 1 , Admin 0, Engineer 0, Science (philosophy) 0, Streetwise 0, Vacc Suit 0
 _Equipment_ : Cr6000, Pension: Cr10,000, autopistol, 2 ship shares, ally, contact x 2, TL7 hand computer
 _Background_ : Nestine is a very attractive, ex-Imperial Naval Intelligence officer, blind from birth due to a congenital deformity, but has cybernetic implant eyes which have several enhancements INI made good use of.
 She was retired against her will after cutbacks and is now struggling to make ends meet as a teacher on Motmos.
 With rumors of possible hostilities with the Zhodani, INI are looking to reactivate her.
 Nestine is not interested due to the way she was treated and due to the Navy's treatment of other disabled vets she knows.

 Cybernetic eyes Nestine's eye replacements are cybernetic replacements described in Supplement 8: Cybernetics , p.60-61.
-She has three enhancements fitted: TL10 Low-
-Light Enhancement, TL Telescopic/Micro Sight (as per book but x15), TL10 Camera (as per book but 10 hours of recording or 200,000 images).
+She has three enhancements fitted: TL10 Low-Light Enhancement, TL Telescopic/Micro Sight (as per book but x15), TL10 Camera (as per book but 10 hours of recording or 200,000 images).
 If using the first two enhancements intensively (more than 90 minutes at a time), she can develop debilitating migraines which reduces her Strength by 1, her Dexterity by 2 and her Endurance by 3 for up to four hours.
 The irises of her eyes are a striking grey-blue.

 #### Orphan Sina Heraidi Korson 578834 - A, Age 10

-_Characteristics_ : Strength 5 (-1), Dexterity 7 (+0), Endurance 8 (+0), Intelligence 8 (+0), Education 3 (-1), Social Standing 4 (-1), Psi Strength 10 (+1)
+_Characteristics_ : Strength5 (-1), Dexterity7 (+0), Endurance8 (+0), Intelligence8 (+0), Education3 (-1), Social Standing4 (-1), Psi Strength 10 (+1)
 _Homeworld_ : Motmos (Spinward Marches 1340 B68468B- 5 ) Ni
 _Skills_ : **Precognition 2** , Animals 0, Telekinesis (lobotomized)
 _Equipment_ : None